yahiakala/routing/docs/migrating/index.md

 ```

 Note that redirects are no longer defined in the startup form, but the routes module.
-In addition, caching is defined for each route, not as a parameter in the navigation function (anvil_extras set_url_hash).
+In addition, caching is defined for each route, not as a parameter in the navigation function (anvil_extras `set_url_hash`).
+Any common attributes and methods can be set on base classes or mix-in classes.